-For a PRACH transmission with Npreamblerep preamble repetitions, a time period, starting from frame 0, is the smallest integer number of SS/PBCH block to PRACH occasion association pattern periods such that NTxSSB SS/PBCH block indexes are mapped at least once to Npreamblerep PRACH occasions within the time period for each configured Npreamblerep number of preamble repetitions.
-The set of Npreamblerep PRACH occasions for a PRACH transmission repeats every time period.
+For a PRACH transmission with preamble repetitions, a time period, starting from frame 0, is the smallest integer number of association pattern periods such that at least one set of valid PRACH occasions for each of the NTxSSB SS/PBCH block indexes can be determined within the time period for all configured number of preamble repetitions.
+The set(s) of valid PRACH occasions for each configured number of preamble repetitions repeats every time period.